tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 `with` is nothing more than a little helper we'll be using shortly.
 Our lexer is defined in terms of a handful of sub-lexers we'll also be defining in that `where` block.
-The high-level idea is that we're saying that a token is either a keyword, an operator, a litteral, or a name.
+The high-level idea is that we're saying that a token is either a keyword, an operator, a literal, or a name.
 Notice that we put `keyword` to the _left_ of `name`, so that keywords have priority over identifiers!

 Keywords are defined as lexers accepting exactly the right string: